 Similar species: none in New Zealand, although the striking white wing pattern of a bird in flight might be confused with paradise shelduck, which is bigger, darker, and has white scapulars not secondaries.
 The grey teal, which shows white on the secondaries above a large greenish speculum, is smaller, slimmer, and browner.

 The Australian wood duck is an endemic Australian species, found most commonly along the southeast and eastern part of the continent and in Western Australia.
 During wet years, many birds move to central Australia to breed.
 Elsewhere in Australia it is a vagrant.
 Most New Zealand sightings have been at wetlands, including sewage ponds, rivers, estuaries, and small lakes.
 In Australia, wood ducks are quite terrestrial, often grazing on lawns and open areas with short grass close to rivers and billabongs.

 New Zealand records

 There are accepted records of Australian wood ducks from Glendhu, Wanaka, Central Otago (1910); Orawia, near Invercargill, Southland (1944); Wairau River, Marlborough (1980); Snares Islands (1982-1986); Otapiri, Southland (May 2002); Nelson Sewage Ponds (June 2010); Bromley Sewage Works, Christchurch (January 2011); and Horseshoe Lake, Christchurch (May 2011).
 These last two or three records may be of the same bird.
 Several other records have yet to be submitted to the Records Appraisal Committee of the Ornithological Society of New Zealand.
-A pair bred successfully near Mapua (Tasman Bay) in 2015 and 2016.
+A few pairs hve bred near Waimea Inlet, Tasman, since 2015.